vDeresh/vDeresh/README.md

 My favorite programming language is Python but I'm also learning HTML and CSS.

-I'm currently working on a voice assistant, which I named Grace.
+I'm currently working on a Python game.